MauricioPerera/n8n-nodes-rckflr-sqlite/README.md

 - **Parameterized Queries**: Pass dynamic parameters to your queries for secure and efficient database operations.
 - **Spread Results Option**: Option to spread the result of a `SELECT` query into multiple items for further processing in n8n.
 - **Error Handling**: Built-in error handling that allows you to continue workflow execution even if an error occurs.
+- **Delete Database Option**: Provides the ability to delete an existing database file from the workflow directory.

 ## Compatibility